bin2dec/gena/README.md

 GenA is a universal static site generator.
 It's written in [Python](http://www.python.org/).

 Installation
 ------------

 GenA is currently under development, but it already has basic functionality.
-You can use it right now.
+You can use it right now!
 Install the latest stable release

     pip install git+https://gitlab.com/dec0der/gena@master